duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 The first two options are pretty straight forward: to avoid depending on some external software, just make it part of the codebase.
 By doing so, the unpredictable nature of depending on somebody else is now eliminated!
 DuckDB has applied both inlining and rewriting to prevent dependencies.
-For example the [RE2](https://github.com/google/re2) and [MbedTLS](https://github.com/Mbed-TLS/mbedtls) libraries are inlined into DuckDB, whereas the S3 support is provided using a custom implementation of the AWS S3 protocol.
+For example the [Postgres parser](https://github.com/duckdb/duckdb/tree/main/third_party/libpg_query) and
+[MbedTLS](https://github.com/duckdb/duckdb/tree/main/third_party/mbedtls) libraries are inlined into DuckDB, whereas the S3 support is provided using a custom implementation of the AWS S3 protocol.

 Okay great, problem solved, right?
 Well, not so fast.
 Most people with some software engineering experience will realize